MtnBiker/historical-streets-la/ImplementationNotes.md

 Need to remove Users from database, but migrations are somewhere else.
 Which is probably good, not clogging up Rails.
 Do it in PgAdmin.
 Done.
 Right click on Users and drop.
 Guess it will be easier to do Hartl step by step even though means many revisions.
-Pasted Listing 5.1 (layout), 5.2 (home), already had gem bootstrap, File to import not found or unreadable: bootstrap-sprockets, so leaving out p189 Instead of custom.css.scss, I'm using scaffolds.scss
+Pasted Listing 5.1 (layout) container class causes problems so one is commented out, 5.2 (home), already had gem bootstrap, File to import not found or unreadable: bootstrap-sprockets, so leaving out p189 Instead of custom.css.scss, I'm using scaffolds.scss Listing 5.5 Didn't add gem 'bootstrap-sass but maybe I should Listing 5.6 bootstrap-sprockets results in page loading error 5.7 CSS to scaffolds, changed to custom.scss.
+Not getting black band in nav menu